 3. What is deferred prosecution?

-The law encourages people with addiction or mental health issues to seek help.
 With the assistance of a DUI lawyer in Kitsap County Washington, you can petition the court for permission to enter a treatment program instead of receiving a standard sentence.
-Upon successful completion of a two-year treatment, charges can be dismissed after three years provided you don’t violate the court order.
+Upon successful completion of treatment, charges can be dismissed after five years provided you don’t violate the court order.